copleykj/meteor-shower/README.md

 The getFormData Method is exposed as `Mesosphere.Utils.getFormData(formReference)`.
 This is useful when handling form events yourself.
 You will need to pass in a reference to the form as the first parameter.

+### successCallback

+The successCallback method is exposed as `Mesosphere.Utils.successCallback(formData, formHandle).
+This is the default client side success callback used to reset the form and clear the form errors.
+This is useful if you replace the onSuccess callback in a form description and wish to call this to retain default functionality while adding your own.

+### failureCallback

+The failureCallback method is exposed as `Mesosphere.Utils.failureCallback(erroredFields, formHandle).
+This is the default client side failure callback used to reset the form and clear the form errors.
+This is useful if you replace the onFailure callback in a form description and wish to call this to retain default functionality while adding your own.

 ## Extending